Cisco CloudCenter 184.108.40.206 Release Notes

 CSCvq67564: During suspend or resume action some jobs get stuck in the JobSuspending or JobResuming states even when the nodes are appropriately suspended or resumed.

-Resolution: To avoid this issue, CloudCenter 220.127.116.11 introduces a new scheduler which automatically changes the job status based on the node status.
-This new scheduler runs at 3:00 am each day and uses the following parameter: deployment.status.stuck.time = 24
+Resolution: To avoid this issue, CloudCenter 126.96.36.199 introduces a new scheduler which automatically changes the job status based on the node status.
+This new scheduler runs at 3:00 am each day and uses the DEPLOYMENT_STATUS_STUCK_TIME parameter:

-The scheduler, by default, picks jobs which are stuck in the JobSuspending or JobResuming states for more than or equal to 24 hours.
+The scheduler, by default, picks jobs that are stuck in the JobSuspending or JobResuming states for more than or equal to 24 hours.

-You can specify the value for this parameter by editing the application.properties file.
-This parameter accepts values greater than or equal to 2.
+You can add/edit the /etc/sysconfig/mgmtserver.conf file and add this value.
+The value for this parameter is, by default, set to DEPLOYMENT_STATUS_STUCK_TIME=24 and this parameter accepts values greater than or equal to 2.

 If you provide a value that is less than 2, then by default 2 is assigned by the system.